Ashfaqur4988/react-ecommerce/README.md

 changes along with backend code:

 1. createUser path endpoint to auth/signup from users
-2. checkUser, endpoint auth/login, changed to post method, put the logic inside try catch, logic -> sending the email & pwd, in backend the check is done and returns the result, if response.ok then only resolve else reject (catch error and send back) when rejected then we have a method in async thunk to set rejected state wrap around a try catch block and put the rejectWithValue function (put error in it) in the catch section and pass it as an destructured argument the error message shall be sent by the payload, store in the state variable error, inside error there will be error:{message: '.....'}, therefore we need to go one step deeper to fetch the message
+2. login, endpoint auth/login, changed to post method, put the logic inside try catch, logic -> sending the email & pwd, in backend the check is done and returns the result, if response.ok then only resolve else reject (catch error and send back) when rejected then we have a method in async thunk to set rejected state wrap around a try catch block and put the rejectWithValue function (put error in it) in the catch section and pass it as an destructured argument the error message shall be sent by the payload, store in the state variable error, inside error there will be error:{message: '.....'}, therefore we need to go one step deeper to fetch the message